-- For at least 60 days for your first violation. - For at least 120 days for your second violation within any three-year period. - For at least one year for your third violation within any threeyear period.
+• For at least 60 days for your first violation.

+• For at least 120 days for your second violation within a three-year period.

+• For at least one year for your third violation within a three-year period.

 These violations include violation of a federal, state or local law or regulation pertaining to one of the following six offenses at a railroad-highway grade crossing: